 - The delegated review members should consider the performance agreement prior to the review.
 Evidence needs to be collected from board members/staff/students/community members regarding the principal's performance.
 Consult sources of evidence for more information.

 - Although the delegated members should look through the performance agreement/review form and may note comments, no ratings or final comments should be given until meeting with the principal and listening to their views.

-To make the review interview as productive as possible
+How to make the review interview as productive as possible?

 - Set aside enough time